 Host Configuration

 As your app becomes more complex, you'll inevitably need to reach for some additional host configuration.
-This is where Microsoft.AspNetCore.Builder comes in, which contains many useful extensions for configuring the server (ex: static files, authentication, authorization etc.).
+This is where the Microsoft.AspNetCore.Builder import comes in.
+This assembly contains many useful extensions for configuring the server (ex: static files, authentication, authorization etc.).

-Let's take the hero code from the Getting Started page and add some static file middleware to it:
+Let's take the hero code from the Getting Started page and add the static file middleware to it:

 module Program